-Your sons House Tutor will also teach him some classes.
+Your son’s House Tutor will take Roll Call each day and may also teach him some classes.
 House Tutors attend camp in Term 1 and may coach boys in interschool sport during the year.
-As such, the House Tutor is the primary pastoral care provider for boys in the Middle School.
+As such, the House Tutor is the primary pastoral care provider for boys throughout Year 7.

 Teaching and Learning

-Boys in Year 7 undertake the following subjects: Creative Design & Technology (CDT), Drama, English, Humanities (Geography & History), Mathematics, Music (Choral and Classroom Music), Personal Development (PROSPER), Health & Physical Education, Philosophy Ethics & Beliefs and Science.
+Boys in Year 7 undertake the following subjects: Creative Design & Technology (CDT), Drama, English, Humanities (Geography & History), Mathematics, Music (Choral and Classroom Music), Science and Health & Physical Education, which also incorporates our Wellbeing program.
 Year 7 boys will experience four LOTES throughout the year: Chinese, French, Japanese and Latin.